RoxanneAlbutt/ps-multi-size-saver/README.md

 ### Usage
 Save Photoshop file into multiple sizes in one click.

 You can add/remove/edit output sizes by editing the dimensions.txt file.
-Add the sizes that you would like to save to in the format of 'width'x'height' and seperate each size with a ','.
+Add the sizes that you would like to save to in the format of '''width'''x'''height''' and seperate each size with a ''',''' .
 Eg. 64x64,256x256,512x512

 ### License